-As we approach the Fall 2020 semester, library staff are working hard to provide alternative access to the print course reserves collection.
+As we continue to support online classes, library staff are working hard to provide alternative access to the print course reserves collection.
 A significant portion of the books on reserve are print copies of required textbooks, and students cannot access them without coming into the library.
 These library spaces remain temporarily closed in compliance with provincial public health requirements during the COVID crisis.

 Library staff have continuously explored approaches to how we acquire required course readings, to ensure that students have access to material online.
 This work is complicated by textbook publishers who do not provide electronic purchasing options for libraries.
 Many existing course textbooks are simply unavailable for any library to own in formats other than print.
 E-textbooks available for sale on publisher websites are for individual use only, and not available to the academic library marketplace.